 The result is often an estimation that can vary +/- approximately 50% of the final cost, and this kind of variation makes CFOs and other stakeholders somewhat uneasy, no decision maker is comfortable with such a large variable project margin for error.

 While it isn’t easy to predict project costs from the outset, no matter the method, if you are working within an Agile environment, this can facilitate teams being able to estimate more accurately, and you are sure to get more streamlined results.

-There still, however, seems to be some misinterpretation regarding implementing Agile into practice and even more so when we discuss estimation.
+There still, however, seems to be some misinterpretation regarding implementing Agile into practice and even more so when we discuss agile budgets and estimation.

 What would you say are the perceived critical “must haves” when negotiating project success?
 Hopefully, your list will include Expectation management, Customer-Buy in and Communication.
 Unless you have an unlimited financial resource and no constraints on time, you will have to be prepared to show the consequences that are put on both cost and schedule when (not so much if) either development requirements or conditions change.

 Another essential aspect to consider is the sizing unit.
 It is a rather basic principle that has become best practice in most industries, yet still categorically ignored.
 For example, if you were building your own home, would you negotiate with the contractor on the terms of $10,000 dollar-an-hour scheme?
 No. It’s too ambiguous and doesn’t offer a framework that reasonably reflects the invoice.
 Therefore, you negotiate in terms that are understood on both sides of the table, such as a fixed price per square foot.